btlucas/btlucas/README.md

 **My name is Lucas.
 Welcome to my GitHub profile.**

-I'm a 24 yo brazilian who's currently a undergratuate in computer engineering.
+I'm a 24 yo Brazilian who's currently an undergraduate in computer engineering.
 Here you will find a few projects I've worked on over time.
-You can also see what projects I've taken interest on following by brownsing what I've [starred](https://github.com/btlucas?tab=stars).
-I'm a tech junkie, night mode enthusiast and a cat and dog person (I know, almost a paradox this one here).
+You can also see what projects I've taken interest on following by browsing what I've [starred](https://github.com/btlucas?tab=stars).
+I'm a tech junkie, night mode enthusiast and a cat and dog person (I know, almost a paradox).
 Currently working on improving my skills as a programmer expanding my knowledge in different languages.

 ### Where you can find me